Detecting meV-Scale Dark Matter via Coherent Scattering with an Asymmetric Torsion Balance

-{\bf Projected Limits \& Current Constraints} -- The velocities of the DM particles follow the Boltzmann distribution in the galactic frame, which is transformed into the distribution in the laboratory frame as $f(\mathbf{v}_\chi)$\,\cite{Baxter:2021pqo}.
+Physical signatures must further incorporate the DM phase-space distribution.
+The velocities of the DM particles follow the Maxwell-Boltzmann distribution in the galactic frame, which is transformed into the distribution in the laboratory frame as $f(\mathbf{v}_\chi)$\,\cite{Baxter:2021pqo}.
 The averaged acceleration of the test bodies induced by the DM scattering is obtained through integration,